 · Put 5 -10 marbles in the centre of the ring.

-· When it’s your turn, kneel outside the ring and flick your shooter marble out of your fist with your thumb, aiming to hit many marbles out of the ring.
+· When it’s your turn, kneel outside the ring and flick your shooter marble out of your fist with your thumb.
+You want to hit as many marbles as you can out of the ring.

 · Keep the marbles you knock out and have another turn.